(Photo Credit: Pexels)

 The third type of traffic camera is the Police Speed Laser Camera (PSLC).
 This camera utilises modern day radar and frequency technology.
 PSLCs are quite different from the two cameras mentioned earlier.
 The size of a PSLC is very similar to a DSLR and is usually mounted on a tripod.
 It also has to be manned by an enforcement officer.

-As of 14th September 2017, it is reported that these cameras are deployed at 51 locations islandwide.
-To avoid getting caught, always remember to slow down when approaching an overhead bridge or a bend, lest you wish to get fined.
+These manned cameras are deployed at 57 locations islandwide.
+To avoid getting caught, always remember to slow down when approaching an overhead bridge or a bend, lest you land yourself a fine.

 4. Red Light Cameras